vinceaintreadin-21/personal-portfolio/README.md

 - 📱 **Responsive Design:** Adapts seamlessly to different screen sizes, including mobile and tablet.
 - 🧩 **Interactive Elements:** Hover effects, animations, and clickable badges.
-- 🌙 **Dark Mode:** Optional toggle for user preference and readability.
 - 🧭 **Smooth Navigation:** Clean, intuitive header with anchor links for quick access to all sections.

 ---